t1dnz/CamAPSSidekick/README.md

 Better erroring when things go wrong (wrong password, no server, no internet...)
 Change of units actually doing something (including changing decimal points in UI) Show logs/report logs in the app (maybe firebase?)
+Actual theme support for colours and night-display-mode.
+Publish and properly sign the application

 #### Other features
 highlight peaking and onsetting insulin add upcoming insulin (like next 20mins of insulin) Clickable Graph for BGL/basal changes
-Last time data was recieved from diasend (checking that it is actually working or the other end is broken)
+Last time data was recieved from diasend (checking that it is actually working or the other end is broken) slide left on stats info, current/daily stats

 #### Replacement of xdrip as side car
 send to dexcom share BGLs